Alloriite

-Alloriite is a silicate mineral that belongs to the cancrinite group, or more specifically the feldspathoid group.
+Alloriite is a silicate mineral that belongs to the cancrinite subgroup of the feldspathoid group.
 It is currently only found in Italy.
 It was discovered by and named for the Italian mineralogist Roberto Allori, an avid mineral collector who has also done research on piergorite and willhendersonite.
-The mineral appears as a crystal that is approximately 1.5 by 2mm in length.
+The mineral appears as a crystal that is approximately 1.5 by 2 mm in length.
 The crystal grows as both tabular and prismatic crystals, and commonly occurs with sanidine, biotite, andradite, and apatite.
 It was approved of being a mineral in 2006 by the International Mineralogical Association.
 Afghanite is a cancrinite group mineral that is very similar to alloriite in both its chemical composition and its physical properties.

 Locations

 Alloriite is a relatively rare mineral that only appears in Italy.
 Originally it was found in Mt.
 Cavalluccio, Italy.
 It was recorded with its volcanic ejecta, which is the result of an explosive volcanic eruption.
 It was found on the south eastern slope, in the northern part of the caldera, the result of a large volcanic explosion, which in turn created a crater.

 The original sample was found within a volcanic bomb that was roughly 4.5 cm in diameter, with the crystals forming within the linings of miarolitic cavities.